phoenixreisen/nassi/README.md

 *nassi* is a tool, that allows you to generate Nassi-Shneiderman-like diagrams from textual representation.

-Here at [Phoenix Reisen GmbH](https://www.phoenixreisen.com/) we mainly use *nassi* to create software specifications / Use Cases.
+Here at [Phoenix Reisen GmbH](https://www.phoenixreisen.com/) we mainly use *nassi* to create software specifications and Use Cases.

 ### Generating diagrams